buildpacks/rfcs/text/0000-export-report.md

 - [The kbld tool parses the pack output with a regex to find the built image digest](https://github.com/k14s/kbld/blob/5597786d8369e966f2e7217b24fd058f4a910675/pkg/kbld/image/pack.go#L17).
 - Tekton allows tasks to surface a built image digest with an [OCI image layout index.json](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#surfacing-the-image-digest-built-in-a-task).

-# Unresolved Questions
-[unresolved-questions]: #unresolved-questions
+# Out of Scope
+[out-of-scope]: #out-of-scope

+Some decisions regarding `report.toml` are explicitly out of scope for this RFC:

 - How/if `pack` should expose this information to users in a programmatic way?
-- Is there any additional metadata that should be provided in report.toml?
+- Should report.toml include additional metadata regarding layer usage?

 # Spec.
 Changes
 [spec-changes]: #spec-changes